rotki/rotki/docs/usage_guide.rst

 In the advanced section of the backend settings you can also modify the following settings:

-- **Logging from other modules**: If enabled then logging will also include log entries from other dependent libraries and not only rotki.
-It is disabled by default.
-- **Main Loop sleep**: This is the amount of seconds that the main loop of rotki sleeps for.
-It is set to 20 seconds by default.
 - **Max log size**: This is the maximum size in megabytes all logs of a single run can have.
 - **Max num of log files**: This is the maximum number of backup (rotated) logs a single run can have.
 - **Instructions per SQLite context switch**: This is the setting to specify after how many sqlite VM instructions to context switch between cooperative threads.
 Set to 0 to disable async DB access.
+- **Log from other modules**: If enabled then logging will also include log entries from other dependent libraries and not only rotki.
+It is disabled by default.

 Disabling the tray icon
 ====================================